-But now it’s day 3 and the clouds are forming.
+But then, day 3 actually comes and the clouds start forming.
 For the first two days, you were gaining new pledges with each page refresh, but now it’s been hours since the last one came in.
 Just yesterday you were the king of Kickstarter, and now you’re left begging for scraps.
 What happened?
 Did your campaign die?

 It’s that in-between time that’s a killer, making you wonder if you’ll really make it.
 Well, here’s graph that will hopefully help calm some of those fears.

 There’s obviously a lot of variance here, but on average, even successful campaigns will see the 27% that comes in on day 1 drop down to only 7% by day 2.